LINCS-pipelines/nl_rnaseq/README.md

 ```
 ---

-To start an RStudio session, open a browser and type in the address bar `http://localhost:8787` on Mac or Linux systems when 8787 port is used.
+To start an RStudio session, open a browser and type in the address bar <Host URL>:<available port as specified>.
+Enter rstudio for both username and password.
+For example http://localhost:8787 on Mac or Linux systems when 8787 port is used.

 Host URL on Ubuntu and Mac is `localhost`, if accessed locally.
 On Windows, the IP is shown when Docker is launched by double-clicking the Docker Quickstart Terminal icon on desktop, or it can be obtained from the output of `docker-machine ls` in the interactive shell window.